Kalondepatrick/iTPA/scripts/modelling/modelling.md

 #Come up with trendlines of malaria cases based on the factors considered

+**Study strength and limitations**

+The study has shown that malaria varies substantially across facilities.
+District level mapping can be misleading as they do not capture fine-scale patterns.
+This can hinder development of more targeted malaria control programs.
-**Study strenght and limitations** #Difficult to find data at a resolution (spatio and temporal) equivalent to modelled unit #Poor ability of the catchment area estimation method at deducing catchments for locations with high density of health facilities (i.e. urban communities)
+#Difficult to find data at a resolution (spatio and temporal) equivalent to modelled unit #Poor ability of the catchment area estimation method at deducing catchments for locations with high density of health facilities (i.e. urban communities)